cabforum/netsec/docs/NSR.md

 ### 4. Vulnerability Management

+#### 4.1

-The CA MUST implement the policies and procedures in this Section for identifying, evaluating, and resolving security vulnerabilities.
+The CA MUST implement the policies and procedures in [Section 4](#4-vulnerability-management) for identifying, evaluating, and resolving security vulnerabilities.

 These policies and procedures MUST apply to all Certificate Systems.

 These policies and procedures SHOULD apply to Security Support Systems.

-#### 4.1 Inventory of Certificate Systems

-The CA MUST define an inventory of Certificate Systems.

 #### 4.2 Intrusion Detection and Prevention